20 Great Mad Men Quotes That Really Make You Think

 “If you put a penny in a jar every time you make love the first year of marriage, then you take a penny out every time you make love in the second year, you know what you have?
 A jar full of pennies.” – Roger Sterling, Mad Men, Season 2, Episode 5, “The New Girl”

-Don’t miss this roundup of 12 insightful The Crown quotes.
+Don’t miss this roundup of insightful quotes from The Crown.

 “If you don’t like what’s being said, change the conversation.” – Don Draper, Mad Men, Season 3, Episode 2, “Love Among the Ruins”